mirsella/magisk-vim-ndk/README.md

 # vim for Android NDK
 just vim version of osm0sis's nano-ndk modules, so all merit go to him, go check his profile
 ### [osm0sis nano-ndk](https://github.com/Magisk-Modules-Repo/nano-ndk)
-the vim binary i used is from Zackptg5 : ### [Cross-COmpiled-Binaries-Android](https://github.com/Zackptg5/Cross-Compiled-Binaries-Android)
+the vim binary i used is from Zackptg5 : [Cross-Compiled-Binaries-Android](https://github.com/Zackptg5/Cross-Compiled-Binaries-Android)

-to transform nano-ndk to vim-ndk i just used 2 steps :
+to transform nano-ndk to vim-ndk i just used 2 magic steps :<br>
-`fd -t d -x sed -i 's/nano/vim' {}` and i downloaded the binary from zackptg5's repo. easy peasy with linux :)
+`fd -t d -x sed -i 's/nano/vim' {}`<br>
+and i downloaded the binary from zackptg5's repo.<br>
+easy peasy with linux :)

 ### Description